|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ditched November 4, 1942

 Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
-Delivered to the U. S. Army as P-38F Lightning serial number unknown.
+Delivered to the U. S. Army Air Force (USAAF) as P-38F Lightning serial number unknown.
 Disassembled and shipped overseas to Australia and reassembled.

 After landing at Horn Island Airfield to refuel, the formation took off again.
 After take off, the right engine of this P-38 failed.
 Unable to release his drop tanks, Porter made a steep turn and ditched into the sea 500 yards off Horn Island (Ngurapai) halfway between King Point Quarry and bottom of Horn Island Airfield no. 1 runway.
 Porter was unhurt in the ditching.

 Keith Hopper adds:

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|